Impact of current-induced magnons on spin-orbit torque analysis: Supplementary information

 \subsection{Out-of-plane rotations}

-As we have discussed before in detail, the first harmonic resistances for in-plane rotations have been measured at a series of fields and, using Eq.~\ref{eq:R} and the SW-model, we have confirmed the easy-plane nature of the magnetization in Py, albeit with a weak anisotropy.
+As we have discussed before in detail, the first harmonic resistances for in-plane rotations have been measured at a series of fields and, using Eq.~\ref{eq:R} and the SW-model, we have confirmed the easy-plane nature of the magnetization in Py, albeit with a weak uniaxial anisotropy.
 Below we confirm the predictions of the SW model (Eq.~\ref{eq:SW1}) regarding the effect of out-of-plane (polar, $H_\theta$) field components, which is relevant for the exact form of the term with $H_\mathrm{AD}$ in Eq.~\ref{eq:R2wCompsb}.

-We have performed Hall measurements by rotating the chip in the vicinity of $\theta_H=\pi/2$ at a nominally constant $\varphi_H$.
+We have performed Hall measurements while slightly tilting the chip, i.e. changing $\theta_H$ in the vicinity of $\theta_H=\pi/2$ at a nominally constant $\varphi_H$.
 The path of the field vector relative to the chip is illustrated in Fig.~\ref{SIfig1}b) by orange sectors, while the measurements are plotted in panel c).
 The SW model predicts that around $\theta_H=\pi/2$ the polar angle of the magnetization is

 Misalignment can offset $\theta_H$ by a small $d(\varphi_H)$ as calculated in the previous section.
 However, since $d(\varphi_H)$ is small and independent of $\theta_H$, it does not affect the derivative of $R_{xy}(\theta_H)$ which is the quantity we are interested in.
-Thus, using Eq.~\ref{eq:R}, we expect the negative slope of the Hall data in these rotations to be
+Thus, using Eq.~\ref{eq:R}, we expect the slope of the Hall data in these rotations to be

 PHE ($\propto \sin^2 \theta$) does not contribute in the studied range of $\theta_H$ as it has an extremum here.
 We show the slopes of the linear fits to measurements in Fig.~\ref{SIfig1}d) in black symbols.
-We also plot the curve predicted by Eq.~\ref{eq:ooprot1} as a dashed blue line, using $R_A \approx 179\,\mathrm{m \Omega}$ and $\mu_0 K \approx 0.685\,\mathrm{T}$ (from the $H_z$-dependence in Fig.~\ref{fig1}c)), which clearly deviates from the data.
+We also plot the curve predicted by Eq.~\ref{eq:ooprot1} as a dashed blue line, using $R_A \approx - 179\,\mathrm{m \Omega}$ and $\mu_0 K \approx 0.685\,\mathrm{T}$ (from the $H_z$-dependence in Fig.~\ref{fig1}c)), which clearly deviates from the data.

 We have found that the following equation provides a better fit (red line):